 It’s hard to really engage a lead late funnel.

-You must ask them, “Are you ready for a phone call?”
+You feel you must ask them along the lines of, “Are you ready for a phone call?”

 These are hard questions to ask.
 Because the answer is very clearly yes or no.